Space Sheriff Sharivan: Characters

-Grand Berth crew
+Grand Berth

 Based on the Grand Berth (グランドバース, Gurando Bāsu), it serves as headquarters of Den and Lily as it circles around the Earth.
 It has two modes: Battle Mothership move able to fire the Berth Beam and the vaguely humanoid Battle Birth Formation that fires the Grand Buster and Plasma Cannon (the latter being based on the blueprints of the Space Cannon built by Voicer, Gavan's father).